programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 Either during the download process or after you have downloaded your image to your local computer, you will want to check the size of the image file.

 In Finder, go to your image file.
 Right-click (mouse) or two-finger click (trackpad) on the image.
-Click Get Info to open an info popup.
-In the popup, you should see the file size in bytes and KB or MB under General > File Size.
+Click 'Get Info' to open an info pop-up.
+In the pop-up, you should see the file size in bytes and KB or MB under 'General > File Size'.

 {% include figure.html filename="en-or-iiif-images-and-manifests-github-01.png" alt="A photo of a cat resting on a blanket.
 In a popup box, technical details about the image file under the heading 'General Information'." caption="Figure 1.
 General Information about an image file's technical specifications in macOS Finder." %}